Last updated on February 10th, 2022 at 11:26 pm

 Nami Island Winter

-Experience true winter wonderland on Nami Island as the snow gathers on the branches, grounds, and river.
+What is there to do in Nami Island in the winter?
+You get to experience a true winter wonderland as the snow gathers on the branches, grounds, and river.
 While it seems that winter is the least popular season, there’s something charming about the barren branches of the trees as well as warming up by a cozy wood fire that dotted around the island.

-Nami Island is truly magical in the snow, although that does mean that many of the activities such as cycling or zipline won’t be able to be carried out.
+Winter in Nami Island is truly magical, especially in the snow, although that does mean that many of the activities such as cycling wouldn’t be possible.
 However, it’s easy to just spend hours walking around the island and admire the snow views.
 Plus, there’ll be a sledging hill instead for the adrenaline junkies!

 Nami island photo spots